Vyral/base-template/_posts/2018-08-16-why-you-can-sell-quickly-and-for-top-dollar-listing-this-fall.md

 If you’re a home seller, putting your home on the market this fall can lead to selling quickly and for top dollar.

 This time of year, a lot of sellers are getting their kids ready to go back to school and wondering if they’re better off taking their house off the market and waiting until spring to relist.
-They’re definitely not better off.
-You don’t always have to do what everyone else does.
 Sometimes, doing the exact opposite will give you the results you’re looking for.

 One of the best advantages of putting your home on the market in the fall is the fact that **everyone else has taken their home off the market.** This means there will be lower inventory throughout the rest of the year.